 “How do you know?”

 Kiyro knew that his life was on the line, and he needed to buy time for everyone to escape.
-He could already tell that this masked man was a professional, because his light steps to him avoiding his every single deadly strike.
-Every strike he was aiming for was meant to break, immobilize, and kill in one hit if possible.
-His instincts were in overdrive, and there were no kindness in his strikes.
+He could already tell this masked man was a professional because his light steps toward him, avoiding his every deadly strike.
+Every strike he aimed for was meant to break, immobilize, and kill in one hit if possible.
+His instincts were in overdrive, and there was no kindness in his strikes.

-Once again the scream of the female broke, the masked man’s concentrations broke for a split second.
-In that moment, Kiyro struck the masked man in the face knocking the mask off.
+Once again, the female’s scream broke, and the masked man’s concentration broke for a split second.
+At that moment, Kiyro struck the masked man in the face, knocking the mask off.
 His hands whipped towards the masked man’s pocket and quickly pulled out the stone hidden away.
-He pocketed it as best as he could without the masked man noticing it.
-The man twirled around to cover his face, and instead like a bolt of lightning, the masked man ran towards the female.
-He slit her throat in one swing and she crumpled onto the ground.
-Blood dripped down her throat and onto the floor creating another pool of blood.
+He pocketed it as best as possible without the masked man noticing it.
+Then, like a bolt of lightning, the masked man ran towards the female.
+He slit her throat in one swing, and she crumpled onto the ground.
+Blood dripped down her throat and onto the floor, creating another pool of blood.

 “What a horrible voice.
 It’s like nails running down a chalkboard..”
-The man stated with his hands covering his face, and ran away towards the fire exit.
+The man covered his face and ran away towards the fire exit.
 He disappeared in the blink of an eye.

 What happened next surprised him.
 The dead female student that just momentarily had her neck split open was gone.
-They were no blood on the floor nor any presence that there was even the girl there.
+There was no blood on the floor nor any presence that there was even the girl there.

-Walking towards the sink, he steadied his breath trying to control his unsteady heart.
-It was already difficult enough, when he was winded from the run.
-With confidents steps, trying not to look out of place, he walked over to the sink and began to wash his hands.
+Walking towards the sink, he steadied his breath, trying to control his unsteady heart.
+It was already difficult enough when he was winded from the run.
+Then, with confident steps, trying not to look out of place, he walked over to the sink and began to wash his hands.

-Loud running footsteps of large group of people past by.
+Loud running footsteps of a large group of people passed by.

 “What’s going on?”
 One of the male students peeked over to see what was happening outside.
 Others followed pursuit, curious of what the commotion could be.